The Faculty of the Creative Musicians Retreat comprise leaders in the fields of composition, electronic music and music education.

 Faculty, Creative Musicians Retreat

 As a pianist and performer, she regularly plays and conducts new music by fellow composers, as well as her own songs and compositions.
-Also a committed and passionate educator, Netzer teaches at The Walden School and has served on the faculties of New England Conservatory, Longy School of Music of Bard College and Harvard University.
+Also a committed and passionate educator, Dr. Netzer currently serves on the faculties of Harvard University, Longy School of Music of Bard College and The Walden School.

 Sam Pluta